chalu/n-tuple-array/README.md

 # n-tuple-array

 Get a **`configurable`** amount of items when iterating over a JavaScript array, instead of a single item that arrays provide per iteration, by default.

+Put differently, easily and safely retrieve a configurable number of items from an array, without having to manipulate array bounds or indices.

 ## Motivation